-The Office of Undergraduate Research through the Division of Academic & Student Affairs (DASA) will provide research grants ranging in amounts up to $2,500* to undergraduate students for research projects for the Summer semesters.
-The number of grants given is determined by amount of funding available at the time the selection process occurs.
+The Office of Undergraduate Research through the Division of Academic & Student Affairs (DASA) will provide undergraduate research awards ranging in amounts up to $2,500* to undergraduate students for research projects for the Summer semesters.
+The number of awards given is determined by amount of funding available at the time the selection process occurs.
 Proposals are reviewed by faculty/post-docs within the home college of the mentor.

 Requirements and Restrictions:

-- Students wishing to apply for the NC State Undergraduate Research Grants should:
+- Students wishing to apply for the NC State Undergraduate Research Awards should:

 - The research must be done during the Summer.

 - It is expected that the research be your focus over the summer; not course work.
-For that reason, students taking classes will not be eligible for living expenses (see Funding details below).
+For that reason, students taking classes will not be eligible for living expenses and eligible for a maximum award of $1,000 (see Funding details below).

 - ONLY NC State University active/registered* undergraduates may apply. (*The student should be registered for Fall courses at the time the grant is processed for payment in May/June)